The Drive to Discover. The Experience to Deliver.

 Low blood counts: Jakafi may cause your platelet, red blood cell, or white blood cell counts to be lowered.
 If you develop bleeding, stop taking Jakafi and call your healthcare provider.
 Your healthcare provider will perform blood tests to check your blood counts before you start Jakafi and regularly during your treatment.
 Your healthcare provider may change your dose of Jakafi or stop your treatment based on the results of your blood tests.
 Tell your healthcare provider right away if you experience unusual bleeding, bruising, fatigue, shortness of breath, or a fever.

-Infection: You may be at risk for developing a serious infection while taking Jakafi.
-Tell your healthcare provider if you develop symptoms such as chills, nausea, vomiting, aches, weakness, fever, or painful skin rash or blisters.
+Infection: You may be at risk for developing a serious infection during treatment with Jakafi.
+Tell your healthcare provider if you develop any of the following symptoms of infection: chills, nausea, vomiting, aches, weakness, fever, painful skin rash or blisters.

-The most common side effects of Jakafi include dizziness and headache.
+The most common side effects of Jakafi include: anemia, low platelet count, bruising, dizziness, headache.

 These are not all the possible side effects of Jakafi.
-Ask your healthcare provider or pharmacist for more information.
+Ask your pharmacist or healthcare provider for more information.
 Tell your healthcare provider about any side effect that bothers you or that does not go away.

-Before taking Jakafi, tell your healthcare provider about all the medications, vitamins, and herbal supplements you are taking and all your medical conditions, including if you have an infection, have or had liver or kidney problems, are on dialysis, or have any other medical condition.
-Do not drink grapefruit juice while taking Jakafi.
+Before taking Jakafi, tell your healthcare provider about all the medications, vitamins, and herbal supplements you are taking and all your medical conditions, including if you have an infection, have or had tuberculosis (TB), or have been in close contact with someone who has TB, have or had liver or kidney problems, are on dialysis, had skin cancer or have any other medical condition.
+Take Jakafi exactly as your healthcare provider tells you.
+Do not change or stop taking Jakafi without first talking to your healthcare provider.
+Do not drink grapefruit juice while on Jakafi.

 Women should not take Jakafi while pregnant or planning to become pregnant, or if breast-feeding.